lizallyn/lizallyn.github.io/research/entanglement.md

 The underlying data is available from Mendeley Data [here](https://data.mendeley.com/datasets/mb5pjwzdc2/1).

 Papers based on the Steller sea lion diet work are in preparation or in review and will hopefully be available soon.
 Zoë's thesis can be accessed [here](https://faculty.aceveda.wwu.edu/PDFs/theses/Lewis%20thesis.pdf).
-Madison Gard (WWU undergraduate) also published a study (which I am not an author on) that used the same scat samples to assess a genetic sex determination technique.
+Madison Gard (WWU undergraduate) also published a study (that I was not involved with) that used the same scat samples to assess a genetic sex determination technique.
 That paper is available [here](https://link.springer.com/article/10.1007/s12686-024-01358-2).

 <center>